respondcreate/django-versatileimagefield/docs/model_integration.rst

 For ``VersatileImageField`` fields that are set to ``blank=True`` you can optionally specify a placeholder image to be used when its sizers and filters are accessed (like a generic silouette for a non-existant user profile image, for instance).

-You have two options:
+You have two options for specifying placeholder images:

-    1. ``OnDiscPlaceholderImage``: For images on the same disc as your project's codebase.
+    1. ``OnDiscPlaceholderImage``: If you want to use an image stored on the same disc as your project's codebase.
-    2. ``OnStoragePlaceholderImage``: For images that are already stored on a storage class.
+    2. ``OnStoragePlaceholderImage``: If you want to use an image that can be accessed directly with a django storage class.

+.. note:: All placeholder images are transferred-to and served-from the storage class of their associated field.

 ``OnDiscPlaceholderImage``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~